-Like elves of the light, dulim (singular dulam) are immortal, ceasing to age upon reaching maturity at about the age of 25 (They do not gain penalties or bonuses from aging).
+Like elves of the light, dulim (singular dulam) are immortal, ceasing to age upon reaching maturity at about the age of 25.
 The route to Faerie is closed to them, however, and if a dark elf is not killed, his fierce, fiery spirit eventually uses up his body.
-An aging drow simply fades away, until all that is left is a Dulim Shade, a creature neither dead nor undead (drow began growing slightly translucent when they reach the venerable age category, although this has no mechanical game effects.
-At the end of this category, their body fades away completely and they become Dulim Shades.
+An aging drow simply fades away, until all that is left is a Dulim Shade, a creature neither dead nor undead (drow began growing slightly translucent in their sixth or seventh century, although this has no mechanical game effects.
+By the middle of their eighth century, their body fades away completely and they become Dulim Shades.
 Dulim Shades are incorporeal creatures without undead traits and which cannot be turned or controlled as undead).
 Generally these shades have no power to affect the world around them, although some have been known to somehow do so.
 Often these shades, barely visible, inhabit tunnels and passages near drow communities which are set aside for their use.
 Eventually they leave even these, however, and where these cursed remnants go, no one knows.

 - Automatic Languages: Mordularian, Undercommon.
 Choose one language.